 You can use AAdvantage miles to book travel with more than 20 partner airlines.
 But it’s also true that you can use dozens of different types of points to book flights operated by American or its partner airlines.
 If you aren’t familiar with this, check out our beginner’s guide to award travel planning.

-American Airlines Award Booking Rules & Fees
+American Airlines Award Booking Rules and Fees

-Which airlines can I book using American AAdvantage® miles?
+Which airlines can I book using American AAdvantage miles?

 Partner Airline | Region | Hubs | On AA.com? | Affiliation |